alexsiracusa/DB-MQP/database/installation_instructions/MONGODB.md

 ## Step 7 - Create a Database
+With all the servers up and running, we now need to create a database instance which can be used to store data.
+In MongoDB, a database is only created once an initial collection is created with data stored within it.

 Within the same `mongosh` shell connected to the query router as above, run the following:

 ```shell